GerardWalsh/image-dataset-cleaner/README.md

 # Image sorting

 This repository is designed to create an tool that can be used to efficiently search index of images, from a base directory, for a duplicate when trying to add a new folder of images to the base directory.
 Images in the base directory are hashed, using a gradient-difference hash, and added to an index that is created with a Python implementation of VP-trees.

-A possible use case could be: an image dataset exists, to which images are to be added that were scraped from the website.
-Duplicates could be created by naaively adding all the scraped images to the dataset, due to the time sensitive nature of data (imformation is often reposted a website).
-Duplicates in a training set are not ideal and cause issues with model-fitting.

 ## Setup